 13 Sneaky Ways FBI Agents Protect Their Homes

-Who better to get advice on home protection than FBI agents who have studied and observed the minds of criminals?
+Who better to get advice from about home protection than FBI agents who have studied and observed the minds of criminals?
 Even better?
 These home security tips are totally doable!

 How well do you know your dog walker?